notofonts/noto-fonts/FAQ.md

 ### What does Noto mean?

 When text is rendered by a computer, sometimes characters display as little boxes because your device doesn't have a font that has images for them— these boxes are known as “tofu.”
-The name Noto is to convey Google’s goal that users see “__no__ more <b>to</b>fu.”
+The name Noto is to convey Google’s goal that users see “**no** more **to**fu.”

 ### How do I file a bug?